 Raptor Ridge Trail

 Passing by the old historic barn on Raptor Ridge trail we started heading downhill.
 Poppies and other wildflowers were lining the narrow trail as we carefully walked down the hill with the views of the ocean in front of us.
 Cannot express how beautiful Jenner Headlands Preserve is and how amazing the views are from there!
-We followed the bit of switchbacks to an outcropping of serpentine rock with brave trees growing through the rocks.
-The wind howls pretty good along the coast so we can only imagine what their root system is like!
+We followed a few switchbacks to an outcropping of serpentine rock with brave trees growing through the rocks.
+The wind howls pretty well along the coast so we can only imagine what their root system is like!
 Pausing at this spot wondering how many animals lived in there the bosslady turned to continue on the trail and almost stepped on a gardener snake.
 She screamed.
 She screamed really loud and then laughed.
 It was a bit startling for both of us!

-With our eyes peeled for more critters cruising across the trail we kept going.
+With our eyes peeled for more critters cruising across the trail, we kept going.
 There were holes in the ground along the trail showing signs of wildlife out there.
 The trail led us down toward Highway 1 and the vegetation became more dense and the trail more muddy.
 That was totally ok!
 We dropped down and crossed a creek while the cars were zooming by on the highway before climbing back up a bit on the trail.
 There’s a rock at the top of a small hill that someone has painted pink.
 The story goes that it first was painted pink during breast cancer awareness and that people sneak up there and touch up the paint every year.
 You can see for yourself if you think it looks like a woman’s breast or not! 🙂

 From here the trail leads you around and back to the beginning.
 Stopping at the cypress trees, we took in the amazing views one last time and enjoyed the wonderfully fresh air before heading back to the truck.
 We took Highway 1 down the coast to Bodega and headed home from there.
 It was a beautiful day for a coastal hike and we didn’t want the beauty to end!